Rhizome-Conifer/conifer/README.md

 Point your browser to `http://localhost:8089/` to access the locally running Webrecorder instance.

 (Note: you may see a maintenance message briefly while Webrecorder is starting up for the first time.
-Refresh the page after a few seconds to see the Webrecorder home page).
+Refresh the page after a few minutes to see the Webrecorder home page).

 ### Installing Remote Browsers